jasonp000/angry-umbrella/0-zero-zazzy-zettameters/readme.md

  aws_session_token=<VALUE>
 ```

 Hooray, we're ready to work!
-You can now move to Directory _1-one-awesome-astronaut_!
+You can now move to Directory [1 - One Awesome Astronaut](../1-one-awesome-astronaut)!